 This one resolution seemingly makes everyone’s resolution list for the new year.
-Now, I’m no body builder or personal trainer, but I think there are a few things we can all agree will help us feel better physically.
-One being to drink more water.
+Now, I’m no bodybuilder or personal trainer, but I think there are a few things we can all agree will help us feel better physically.
+One is to drink more water.
 Doesn’t that sound like an attainable goal?
 Improve your physical health by creating sustainable resolutions like drinking half your body weight in fluid ounces of water a day.
 Research shows that drinking more water can also help you lose weight, help physical ailments (like headaches), and improve overall function.
 Water can do all that?
 Wow!
 Sign me up.
 There are lots of other ways to make resolutions that will change your and your health, but the important thing is “take a small step to make a change, and then build on that.”
-I think frustration sets in when we make these huge commitments that are not realistic as a starting goal.
+I think frustration sets in when we make these huge commitments that are not realistic as starting goals.
 Win the small battles first.
 Next thing you know, the war will be won also.

 Improve Your Mental Health

 Add more tools to your “coping toolbox.”
-I frequently ask clients, what coping strategies they like to use?
+I frequently ask clients, what coping strategies they like to use.
 The most common responses I get are “I don’t know,” “I don’t have any,” or “I try to just relax.”
-While trying to relax is a good start, what does that actually look like?
+While trying to relax is a good start, what does that look like?
 Improve your mental health by finding new ways to cope with life’s little daily stressors.
-Perhaps try a new hobby, exercise, journal, meditate, do deep breathing, play an instrument – there are so many options!
+Perhaps try a new hobby, exercise, journal, meditate, do deep breathing, or play an instrument – there are so many options!
 Try making a list of 10 things you want to try and work from that to get started.

 Improve Your Relationships

 Get a “relationship check-up”.
 Every relationship has ups and downs.
 We all have high points and low points.
-Chances are it has been awhile since you and your partner have sat down together and spent “intentional time” strengthening your friendship, improving your communication, or deepening your love and connection.
-Something doesn’t have to be wrong to seek out couples counseling – try it out before things really go wrong.
-It’s much easier to be work on small things before they become big problems.
+Chances are it has been a while since you and your partner have sat down together and spent “intentional time” strengthening your friendship, improving your communication, or deepening your love and connection.
+Something doesn’t have to be wrong to seek out couples counseling – try it out before things go wrong.
+It’s much easier to work on small things before they become big problems.
 You cannot unexplode a bomb!
 Once the damage is done, the repair costs tend to be much higher.
 That’s exactly what therapists are there for – to help you get out of the cycles that are causing the stress and tension and move into ones that make you both feel better about yourself and each other.

 I work with some of the best relationship experts in the country at FTAJ.
 Learn about our team and schedule a “relationship check-up” today.
 Let us help you start the year from a good place, with practical goals you and your partner can work towards in the new year.